-2. How is training implemented effectively to improve fitness?
+How is training implemented effectively to improve fitness?

-This area of study focuses on the implementation and evaluation of training principles and methods from a practical and theoretical perspective.
-Students consider the manner in which fitness can be improved through the application of appropriate training principles and methods.
-Students identify and consider components of an exercise training session.
-Students explain the chronic adaptations to the cardiovascular, respiratory and muscular systems.
+- Focus on participation, implementation and evaluation of training principles and methods from practical and theoretical perspectives. - Consider the ways in which fitness can be improved by applying appropriate training principle and methods to a training program. - Identify and consider components of an exercise training session, and they record and analyse relevant data that can be used to adjust training. - Explain the chronic adaptations of the body systems, that improve fitness and enhance performance.